gremlin-orm/gremlin-orm/README.md

 <a name="findAll"></a>
 ### findAll({props}, [callback])

-`.findAll` finds the all vertexes with properties matching props object
+`.findAll` finds the all vertices with properties matching props object

 ##### Arguments
 * `props`: Object containing key value pairs of properties